-Methanogenesis will generally only occur after all sulfates have been reduced, so methane will only be present simultaneously with sulfate as a result of mixing (Stuyfzand, 1994).
+Methanogenesis will generally only occur after all sulfates have been reduced, so methane will only be present simultaneously with sulfate as a result of mixing (Stuyfzand et al., 1994).

-Measured concentrations in individual production wells are presented in Fig. 2 for the Reijerwaard well field, together with their distance to the river.
-The concentrations show signs of a lowering redox level with increasing distance from the river, which is a logical consequence of the increasing share of PW with deep redox conditions.
+For the Reijerwaard well field, Fig. 2 presents hydrological characteristics of the individual production wells from a detailed groundwater model and compares these with measured concentrations in the wells.
+It shows signs of a lowering redox level with increasing distance and travel time from the river, which is a logical consequence of the increasing share of PW with deep redox conditions.